 The recent settlement regarding Ocean Ridge developer Mark Saunders and an assessment payments oversight was a long time coming.
 Saunders, who manages the Ocean Ridge development, reached the amicable legal agreement with the Ocean Ridge Master Association after assessment payments were billed on exempt home sites.
 The text of the settlement shows that the billing was an “innocent mistake” and “most likely a simple carryover from prior years.”
-Saunders, the Ocean Ridge developer and manager, has more than three decades of home-building experience to his name and looks forward to continuing to complete meaningful work in this sector.
+Saunders, the Ocean Ridge developer and manager, has decades of home-building experience to his name and looks forward to continuing to complete meaningful work in this sector.
 Additional details are available in the following copy of the settlement below.

 Ocean Ridge Developer and Association Reach Settlement